What is Umami?

 Umami provides a mouthwatering sensation

 Whether intentionally or unintentionally, we often add umami whenever it seems like something is missing in our food.
 Cooking with ingredients rich in glutamate will round out the flavors in any dish.
-Umami boosters great to stock your pantry with include ketchup, miso, truffle oil, ranch dressing, and soy sauce, to name a few.
-Proteins like pork, beef, fish, and shellfish make strong umami foundations and vegetables like tomatoes, mushrooms, and seaweeds are also high in glutamate (umami).
+Umami boosters are great to stock your pantry with include ketchup, miso, truffle oil, ranch dressing, and soy sauce, to name a few.
+The source of proteins like pork, beef, fish, and shellfish make strong umami foundations and vegetables like tomatoes, mushrooms, and seaweeds are also high in glutamate (umami substance).
 And for the purest form of umami, sprinkle a dash of monosodium glutamate (MSG).
 Add any combination of these glutamate-rich ingredients and you’ve got an umami bomb!

 Umami was discovered over 100 years ago in Japan